 armchair treasure hunt books

-When taking a look at an armchair treasure hunt book or puzzle for the first time, it can seem confusing and a bit overwhelming.
-Over the last year, during Six Questions, I’ve been asking experienced armchair treasure hunters and creators, what advice they might give to those enjoying the hobby of armchair treasure hunts and solving puzzles.
+Follow these top 10 armchair treasure hunt tips!
+When taking a look at a treasure hunt book or puzzle for the first time, it can seem confusing and a bit overwhelming.
+Over the last year, during Six Questions, I’ve been asking experienced treasure hunters and creators, what advice they might give to those enjoying the hobby of armchair treasure hunts and solving puzzles.

 Below is a consolidation of those thoughts.
-Whether new or old to the adventures, considering these tips might help you break through to the solution of your next puzzle – and claim a treasure!
+Whether new or old to the adventures, considering these armchair treasure hunt tips might help you break through to the solution of your next puzzle – and claim a treasure!

 1) Look at How Past Treasure Hunts Were Solved